Stamplay/stamplay-js-sdk/README.md

 -------------------------------------------------------
 <a name="Collection.fetch"></a>
 ### fetch()
 Populate the collection with all the available models.
-If no [FetchParameters](#FetchParameters) are passed the collection is populated with the first 20 models ordered by id.
+If no [FetchParams](#FetchParams) are passed the collection is populated with the first 20 models ordered by id.
 <a name="Collection.remove"></a>
 ### remove(id)
 Remove the model with the specified id from the collection.